sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-display-data/sapui5-fiori-cf-display-data.md

     !![mainview](mainview.png)

+2. Because the `id` of the `<App>` tag in the `webapp/view/Mainview.view.xml` got changed, you have to make sure the routing settings in the `webapp/manifest.json` are still correct.
+Make sure the `controlId` and the `viewId` of the `TargetMainView` match the `id` of the `<App>`.

+    ```JSON [8, 17]
+    "routing": {
+      "config": {
+        "routerClass": "sap.m.routing.Router",
+        "viewType": "XML",
+        "async": true,
+        "viewPath": "tutorial.products.view",
+        "controlAggregation": "pages",
+        "controlId": "idAppControl",
+        "clearControlAggregation": false
+      },
+      "routes": [...],
+      "targets": {
+        "TargetMainView": {
+          "viewType": "XML",
+          "transition": "slide",
+          "clearControlAggregation": false,
+          "viewId": "idAppControl",
+          "viewName": "MainView"
+        },
+        ...
+      }
+    }
+    ```

-2. The newly generated view `webapp/view/Products.view.xml` defines one page of the whole application. **Replace** the current content of the view, the `<App>` tag, with a page that contains one list that uses an [aggregation binding](https://sapui5.hana.ondemand.com/#/topic/91f057786f4d1014b6dd926db0e91070.html).
+3. The newly generated view `webapp/view/Mainview.view.xml` defines one page of the whole application. **Replace** the current content of the view, the `<App>` tag, with a page that contains one list that uses an [aggregation binding](https://sapui5.hana.ondemand.com/#/topic/91f057786f4d1014b6dd926db0e91070.html).

     ```XML [4-10]
     <mvc:View controllerName="tutorial.products.controller.Products" displayBlock="true"